 I am a Research and Teaching Fellow in the Department of History, Economics and Society and the Paul Bairoch Institute of Economic History at the University of Geneva (UNIGE).
 I am also a research fellow of the World Inequality Lab.

-My research and teaching interests cross political economy, economic history, the history of economic thought, macroeconomics, and economic development.
-I mainly work on the measurement, history and institutional aspects of economic distribution, on how it relates to the macroeconomy, its development, and its politics.
-I also work on policies for shared and sustainable prosperity.
+My work sits at the intersection of political economy and economic history, drawing on macroeconomics, the history of economic thought, the history of economic policy, and development economics.
+I mainly study the measurement, history and institutional aspects of economic distribution, on how it structurally relates to the macroeconomy, its development, and its politics.
+I also work on policies for shared and sustainable prosperity at the national and global levels.
+A big part of my research and teaching centres around the two-way relationship between the way we think about the economy (conceptual production) and the way we measure it (statistical production).

 You can view my CV (and how to contact me) here.

 My early work focused on improving existing measures of economic inequality so that they were commensurate with indicators of growth.
 This research was initially concentrated on Latin America, and specifically Brazil, but eventually found its way to Europe.
 Through these experiences I helped craft the guidelines for Distributional National Accounts with my colleagues at the World Inequality Lab.
-Subsequent work applied these methods in institutional collaborations with the UN-ECLAC (CEPAL) and country governments in Latin America, beginning in the Dominican Republic, but currently being extended to more countries in the region.
+Subsequent work has applied these methods in ongoing institutional collaborations with the UN-ECLAC (CEPAL) and country governments in Latin America.
+We are currently in the production phase of a regional methodological manual, which contributes to the ongoing international statistical agenda.

 Research